-- 0:00 The amount of time CU led against Oklahoma, as the Buffs won on the final play of the game. - The number of opponent turnovers in the previous 16 quarters until Terrence Wheatley's overtime interception in the CSU game; - 4 The number of players who have rushed for 100-plus yards against CU in the last 30 games; CSU's Kyle Bell had 135, but needed 40 carries to do it... - 16 The number of tackles FS Ryan Walters had in the season opener, the third highest total in school history that did not lead the team in a game - 21-9 Colorado owns the best intra-division mark over the last five seasons against fellow Big 12 North teams at 21-9. - 22 The number of tackles in 83 defensive plays by ILB Jordon Dizon against Colorado State, the most tackles by a Buff defender in 10 seasons. - 23 The number of tackles Dizon had against CSU when adding in one he had on special teams. - 34.4 The completion percentage for Miami-Ohio (11-of-32), the first CU opponent to complete less than 40 percent of its passes in 39 games. - 45.0 Terrence Wheatley's kickoff return average for three returns against Colorado State. - 53.3 The school record for average kickoff return for a single game (minimum 3), set by Walter Stanley versus Oklahoma in 1980. - 62 The number of punt return yards Colorado had in the 2007 season opener against Colorado State. - The number of combined yards WR Patrick Williams gained on the first plays of the year for 2005 and 2006 (42 on a reception against Montana State in 2006, 24 on a reverse against CSU in 2007; both are CU records for the longest gains on the first play of the year for both disciplines). - 106 The number of receiving yards by WR Scotty McKnight against Colorado State, the most ever by any CU player in his first career game. - 112 The number of points scored by Colorado in games 4 through 6, the most in a three-game span since 2002. - 123 The number of punt return yards Colorado had the entire 2006 season. - 228 Colorado has scored in 228 consecutive games, the fifth longest active streak in the nation (and the 11th longest of all-time). - 291 The number of receiving yards by WR Scotty McKnight in the first four games in 2007, which was 30 more than CU's 2006 leader (TE Riar Geer). - 720 The number of days between field goal attempts in a game for senior PK Kevin Eberhart (last was Sept.
+- 0:00 The amount of time CU led against Oklahoma, as the Buffs won on the final play of the game. - 0 The number of opponent turnovers in the previous 16 quarters until Terrence Wheatley's overtime interception in the CSU game; - 5 The number of players who have rushed for 100-plus yards against CU in the last 31 games; CSU's Kyle Bell had 135, but needed 40 carries to do it... - 16 The number of tackles FS Ryan Walters had in the season opener, the third highest total in school history that did not lead the team in a game - 21-10 Colorado owns the best intra-division mark over the last five seasons against fellow Big 12 North teams at 21-9. - 22 The number of tackles in 83 defensive plays by ILB Jordon Dizon against Colorado State, the most tackles by a Buff defender in 10 seasons. - 23 The number of tackles Dizon had against CSU when adding in one he had on special teams. - 34.4 The completion percentage for Miami-Ohio (11-of-32), the first CU opponent to complete less than 40 percent of its passes in 39 games. - 45.0 Terrence Wheatley's kickoff return average for three returns against Colorado State. - 53.3 The school record for average kickoff return for a single game (minimum 3), set by Walter Stanley versus Oklahoma in 1980. - 62 The number of punt return yards Colorado had in the 2007 season opener against Colorado State. - The number of combined yards WR Patrick Williams gained on the first plays of the year for 2005 and 2006 (42 on a reception against Montana State in 2006, 24 on a reverse against CSU in 2007; both are CU records for the longest gains on the first play of the year for both disciplines). - 106 The number of receiving yards by WR Scotty McKnight against Colorado State, the most ever by any CU player in his first career game. - 112 The number of points scored by Colorado in games 4 through 6, the most in a three-game span since 2002. - 123 The number of punt return yards Colorado had the entire 2006 season. - 171 The number of rushing yards by TB Hugh Charles against Kansas State, a career-high and the most by a Buff since 2004. - 229 Colorado has scored in 228 consecutive games, the fifth longest active streak in the nation (and the 11th longest of all-time). - 291 The number of receiving yards by WR Scotty McKnight in the first four games in 2007, which was 30 more than CU's 2006 leader (TE Riar Geer). - 720 The number of days between field goal attempts in a game for senior PK Kevin Eberhart (last was Sept.
 10, 2005 before this year's opener).

-100 Rushing Yards tough to get against the Buffaloes
+100 Rushing Yards Tough to get against the Buffaloes